-Imagine if you will, a couple, a man and a woman, winding their way up a mountain trail together, hand-in-hand, doting on one another as they make their way up the path.
+Imagine if you will, a couple, a man and a woman, winding their way up a mountain trail together, hand-in-hand, doting on one another.
 The man spies an encroaching bear and jumps out in front of his wife, weapon in hand, and fights the bear off with all his might.
 He suffers wounds in the confrontation but successfully protects his wife from injury.

 Later on down the road the couple sets up camp for the night.
 The husband, worn down from the fight and hurting from the woulds he sustained falls into a fast, fitful sleep.
 The wife is dozing off when familiar growls in the distance startle her.
 She turns to wake her husband but sees him slumbering peacefully.
 She doesn’t want to interrupt his rest, raise his fear and anxiety level and force him to move his aching body in response to the lurking menace.
 After all, she reasons, the bear was probably only trying to play around with them in the first place, before her husband overreacted and caused it to become aggressive.
 The wife perceives no real threat and leaves her husband be and falls asleep at his side.

 The description of what follows is too graphic for those with delicate sensitivities.
 Needless to say, the journey of the couple ends only moments later in a blur of blood and bone.
 Continue reading